 Fig. 4 shows the seasonal patterns in turbidity over the water columns.
 The data indicate that the overall turbidity significantly increased during the seasonal cycle with higher values from July to September and low values during the rest of the year.
-However, Fig. 4 also shows a longer lasting local and distinct increase in turbidity close to the bottom in May and June.
+However, Fig. 4 shows also a longer lasting local and distinct increase in turbidity close to the bottom in May and June.
 These high turbidity values during this time are confirmed by both systems, the vertical profiling in situ probe as well as the Ferrybox unit.

 3.2 Species community

-Figure 5 (upper panel) shows the sum of individuals counted on the images per week for the month October 2013 to November 2014.
+Figure 5 (upper panel) shows the sum of individual organisms counted on the images per week for the month October 2013 to November 2014.
 The average values and standard deviations per month were calculated based on four or five weekly CPUE values depending on how many weeks a month had.
 The analysis revealed a distinct seasonal cycle with high specimen abundances during the winter months from December to April, lowest values from May to July and a second smaller peak in August and September.
 Fig. 5 (lower panel) shows the same monthly abundance values but separated by groups of organisms.
-Ten different groups of organisms were identified over the year, namely, apendicularia, benthic crustacea, birds, chaetognaths, fish, jellyfish, molluscs, pelagic crustaceans, polychaets and pteropods.
-From these groups, six occurred in higher abundances, at least, during a certain phase of the year (benthic crustacean, fish, jellyfish, apendicularia, chaetognaths and pteropods).
+Ten different groups of organisms were identified over the year, namely, appendicularia, benthic crustacea, birds, chaetognaths, fish, jellyfish, molluscs, pelagic crustaceans, polychaets and pteropods.
+From these groups, six occurred in higher abundances, at least, during a certain phase of the year (benthic crustacean, fish, jellyfish, appendicularia, chaetognaths and pteropods).

 During the winter – spring peak, benthic crustaceans had the highest share of the total species abundances followed by jellyfish, pteropods and fish (Fig. 5, lower panel).
-In contrast, the summer – autumn peak was almost completely formed by apendicularia and a smaller share of fish.
+In contrast, the summer – autumn peak was almost completely formed by appendicularia and a smaller share of fish.

 When analysing the winter-spring phase (December – March) and the summer-autumn phase (August – October) separately and in detail, a strong spatial separation of the winter-spring and summer-autumn community emerged with respect to the position in the water column (Fig. 6).
 While the overall share of the winter-spring community was benthic or benthic- associated except for the jellyfish; this benthic-associated community was almost completely missing in the summer and autumn, except for a small share of fish.

-Except for apendicularia, all of the other highly abundant species were identified to the species level if possible.
+Except for appendicularia, all of the other highly abundant species were identified to the species level if possible.
 Fig. 7 shows the species composition of benthic crustaceans (upper panel), fish (middle panel) and jellyfish (lower panel).
 The analysis revealed that approximately 90% of the benthic crustaceans identified over the year were made up by a single species, the great spider crab Hyas araneus (L.).
-Besides, also hermit crabs (Paguridae) were found occasionally as well as benthic living decapod crustaceans, which most probably belonged to the mysid species Mysis oculat (approximately 10% share).
+Besides, also hermit crabs (Paguridae) were found occasionally as well as benthic living decapod crustaceans, which most probably belonged to the mysid species Mysis oculata (approximately 10% share).
 Hyas araneus, however, clearly dominated the benthic decapod community especially in the winter month of February when a mass invasion of this species was observed in the area.

 A similar uniform pattern was observed in fish (Fig. 7 – middle panel).
 81% of the fish on the images were classified as cod of either one of the two species: Gadus morhua (L.) (50%) or Bodeogadus saida (L.) (31%).
 The differentiation of this two species, however, has to be perceived critically because it was based on coloration, which is especially problematic in young specimens.
 For all the subsequent analysis, we pooled these two fish species and summarized them under “Gadidae“.